Zazelus/Pomobud/README.md

 ## Usage

-1. Click the Pomobuddy icon in the Chrome toolbar to open the extension.
+1. Click the Pomobud icon in the Chrome toolbar to open the extension.
 2. Choose your desired Pomodoro timer interval and break interval from the dropdown menus.
 3. Click the "Start" button to begin the Pomodoro timer.
 4. Take a break when the timer ends and resume working when the break period is over.